AltSysrq/fourleaf/README.md

 1 - Followed by no data.
 End of document; stop parsing this struct and all containers.

 2 - Followed by a blob.
-The blob specifies an error message which the parser should return to the caller.
-This is used to allow streaming producers to produce some kind of informative failure after they have committed to writing a stream.
+The blob can contain arbitrary data which can be used for in-band signalling.
+Typically, it is used as an error message indicating the encoder failed unexpectedly.
+This is intended to allow streaming producers to produce some kind of informative failure after they have committed to writing a stream.

 3 - Padding.
 The byte is ignored.
+This could also be used as a heartbeat value in realtime streaming protocols.

 ## Logical Formats